Tuition and Fees for LL.M. Students

 It should be noted that, based on their qualifications, most students are awarded scholarships (discounts) that apply to their tuition and/or non-resident fees.
 The above figures do not reflect the amounts of any such scholarships.

 When you add full tuition, non-resident fees, and mandatory fees, our program could cost a LL.M. student over $40,000.
 However, most students receive financial aid.
-Our merit-based scholarships are generous; for the academic year 2016-2017, the average cost of tuition & fees paid by our LL.M. candidates was $9,500.
-This makes our LL.M. one of the best value graduate legal studies programs in the U.S. Some students are awarded full waivers of tuition and waivers of non-resident fees, which means that they only pay approximately $2,800 (mandatory fees).
+Our merit-based scholarships are generous; on average, the cost of tuition & fees paid by our LL.M. candidates is below $10,000 for the entire year.
+This makes our LL.M. one of the best value graduate legal studies programs in the U.S. Some students are awarded full waivers of tuition and waivers of non-resident fees, which means that they only pay approximately $3,340 (mandatory fees).

 *Tuition and fees are subject to change without advanced notice.
 University policies and rules regarding payment of tuition and fees are listed in the LSU Law Catalog.

 Merit-Based Scholarship Opportunities

 LSU Law offers generous financial aid to its LL.M. candidates—applicants may be considered for the following scholarships:

 - Waiver of non-resident fees (value of approximately $19,350)